AnjaliSandip/FastIceFlo/README.md

 4. Along with a `.txt` file that stores the computational time, effective memory throughput and the PT iterations to meet stopping criterion, a `.outbin` file will be generated.
 5. Save the `.outbin` file

-### Step 3: Post-processing
-To extract and plot the ice velocity distribution, follow the steps listed below:
- 1. Transfer `.mat` file and the `.outbin` files generated from steps 1 and 2 to a directory in MATLAB
- 2. Activate the ISSM environment
- 3. Execute the following statements in the MATLAB command window:
-        ```Matlab
-        load "insert name of .mat file here"
-        md.miscellaneous.name = 'output';
-        md=loadresultsfromdisk(md, 'output.outbin')
-        plotmodel(md,'data',sqrt(md.results.PTsolution.Vx.^2 + md.results.PTsolution.Vy.^2));
-        ```
-  3. View results

 | Jakobshavn Isbræ number of vertices | $\gamma$  | $\theta_v$ | $\theta_{\mu}$ | Block size |
 | :----: | :----: | :----: | :----: |:----: |
 | 44229 | 0.98 | 0.99 | 3e-2 | 128 |